sfreytag/geodesy/README.md

 Try it out at http://geodesy.appspot.com

-## Current Limits
+## EPSG Entries

-At the moment, it only displays EPSG entries of the GML types:
+At the moment, this app searches EPSG entries of the GML types:

+- ProjectedCRS
-- `<gml:ProjectedCRS>`
+- GeodeticCRS
-- `<gml:GeodeticCRS>`
+- VerticalCRS

+The following are not being searched:

+- CartesianCS: used by CRSs, not searchable via an extent.

-I'll be adding more in the next few weeks or open an issue to request a GML type to be added.
+I'll be working through the remaining entries in the next few weeks.
+If there's one you really want to see, open an issue to request it to be added.

 ## Code